Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Main Results

 \end{theorem}

-Note that under $2$-uniform convexity, Theorem \ref{T:UC2} aligns with the ``unlocalized'' risk bound of (cf. \cite{van2000empirical,chatterjee2014new} and references within) of the constrained least squares on $\cF$ (see Eq. \eqref{Eq:LSE}), which is

-Finally, we would like to emphasize that although it seems that the smoothness of the function class $\cF$ \emph{reduces} $T_1$, actually, the opposite \textbf{can} be correct, especially in the setting of linear models.
-As higher smoothness also implies higher Gaussian complexity, see \Cref{ss:tr} below.
-Also, the expectation is conditioned on an event (defined as the intersection of the events in our assumptions) that holds with probability at least $1-n^{-2}$, and the upper bound depends on a multiplicative constant that depends on the constants that appear in the assumptions above.
+Under $2$-uniform convexity and no additional smoothness assumption (formally $p=1$), \Cref{T:UC2} agrees with the ``unlocalized'' risk bound for constrained least squares on $\cF$; see \cite{van2000empirical,chatterjee2014new} and the references therein.
+Although it may seem that greater smoothness of $\cF$ reduces $T_1$, the opposite can hold, especially in linear models.
+In the examples below, greater smoothness can lead to larger Gaussian complexity; see \Cref{ss:tr} for details.

-To go beyond the basic inequality, we would need to use the structure of the covariates, and the \textbf{position} of the norm.
-The following theorem is a proof of concept: we show that, under linear models, sharp bounds can be obtained when the norm is in a ``good'' position, and that $X$ has i.i.d. symmetric sub-Gaussian entries, as defined in \Cref{Ex:P} above.
-We use the notation $\cF = K$ to be the unit ball of the norm $\R^d$, and that $\ft = \lft \in \R^d$.
-We need to make the following assumption: \begin{assumption} For a given $\ft \in \R^d$ the affine sections in the direction of $\lft$ are centrally symmetric, i.e. for any $\delta \in [-\|\lft\|_2,\|\lft\|_2]$, and $w \in (\lft)^{\perp}$ it holds
+To go beyond the basic inequality, we need to use the structure of the covariates and the \textbf{position} of the norm.
+We show that, in linear models, sharp bounds can be obtained when the norm is in a ``good'' position and $X$ has i.i.d.\ symmetric sub-Gaussian entries, as in \Cref{Ex:P}.
+We identify $\cF$ with $K$, the unit ball of a norm on $\R^d$, and $\ft$ with $\lft\in\R^d$.
+We make the following strong assumption, motivated by the $\ell_p$ ball with a $1$-sparse vector $\lft$: \begin{assumption} Let $K\subset\R^d$ be the unit ball of the norm and let $H=(\lft)^\perp$.
+We assume that $K$ is invariant under the reflection about $H$.
+Namely for every $a\in\R$ and every $w\in H$,

-\end{assumption} Motivating case for the last assumption is the $\ell_p$-ball and $\lft$ is the $1$-sparse vector.

-\begin{theorem}[Sharp Localized Bound] Assume that $d \geq C_1n$, for some large enough $C_1 \geq 0$.
-Let $(\R^d,\|\cdot\|)$ be $UC(2)$ with constant $t > 0 $ and its unit ball is in isotropic or John's position.
-Then, under symmetric isotropic i.i.d. sub-Gaussian covariates, and that $w_*$ is $1$-sparse and Assumptions \ref{A:One},\ref{A:NS},\ref{a:sym} it holds
+In other words, every affine section $K\cap(a\lft+H)$ is centrally symmetric around the point $a\lft$. \end{assumption} The following proof-of-concept theorem gives an optimistic bound on $T_1$, that is tight for \Cref{Ex:P}:

+\begin{theorem}[Sharp localized bound] Assume that $d\geq C_1n$ for a sufficiently large absolute constant $C_1>0$.
+Let $(\R^d,\|\cdot\|_K)$ be $UC(2)$ with constant $t>0$.
+Under Assumptions \ref{A:One}, \ref{A:NS}, and \ref{a:sym}, suppose first that the covariates are isotropic Gaussian.
+If $K$ is in isotropic position, then